 This course is designed to provide students with skills and concepts to communicate to stakeholders effectively using a variety of media channels (mass, controlled, digital, social, interpersonal) and focusing on communication as an art and a science.
 Emphasis is placed on assessing research to guide strategic decisions and on evaluating writing for persuasive content across various media channels.

 This industry-driven course is designed to provide students with the skills necessary to lead persuasive communication departments and agencies effectively on an international scale.
 Emphasis is placed on understanding how to use critical thinking and problem solving to make ethical, cultural, financial and personnel decisions that affect multi-market organizations.

 This independent study course is designed to allow students to pursue independent exploration of a particular field or topical area, under the guidance of an advisor.
 Material covered will be of an advanced nature aimed at providing students with an understanding of current developments within the field.
 Discussion and advisor guidance will be focused on readings and methodologies that allow students to develop their research capacity, independent thought, and the ability to interpret professional and/or research materials in their field.

 Research to develop an integrated communication campaign for a specific organization.
 This is the preparation stage for the major case study prepared by the student in APR 598.

-Development and presentation of an integrated communication plan and proposal for a specific organization.
+Development and presentation of an integrated communication plan or applied research project for a specific organization under the supervision of a committee.
 Integration of theory, concepts, and techniques in a complete communication program.